tenzir/tenzir/web/docs/understand/pipelines.md

 anyone to hook into a standardized data stream to deploy analytics at scale.
 None of the existing dataflow languages used by security people have this property.
-Neither did we encounter the capability to write operators that work across mulitple schemas in a rich type system.
+Neither did we encounter the capability to write operators that work across multiple schemas in a rich type system.
 We do not want users to think of tables, but rather domain types.
 Finally, users should be able to express both streaming and batch workloads in a unified language.

-In summary, speed of iteration, the current data ecosystem state, the committment to an open data plane, the focus on types as opposed tables, and the unified execution of streaming and batch workloads drove us to devising a new language.
+In summary, speed of iteration, the current data ecosystem state, the commitment to an open data plane, the focus on types as opposed tables, and the unified execution of streaming and batch workloads drove us to devising a new language.
 :::